Surya Namaskar

 Surya Namaskarstep-4

-Equestrian Pose (Ashwa Sanchalanasana): Inhale, extend your left leg behind as far as possible.
-Now, fold your right knee and place it close towards the right part of the chest.
-Keep your hands on the floor and spread the fingers.
+Equestrian Pose (Ashwa Sanchalanasana): Inhale, and extend your left leg behind as far as possible.
+Now, fold your right knee and place it close to the right part of the chest.
+Keep your hands on the floor and spread your fingers.
 Look up and bend your neck slightly backward.
-This posture provides psychical benefits and increases flexibility in the legs.
+This posture provides physical benefits and increases flexibility in the legs.

 Surya Namaskarstep-5

-Staff Pose (Dandasana): Breathe in, stretch your right leg behind and bring your body into a straight line.
+Staff Pose (Dandasana): Breathe in, stretch your right leg behind, and bring your body into a straight line.
 Keep your body parallel to the floor.
-A great pose that tones the wrists, legs, arms, and prepares the practitioner for more challenging arm balances.
+A great pose that tones the wrists, legs, and arms, and prepares the practitioner for more challenging arm balances.

 stick pose